Energize Your Home and Life with Feng Shui

 When I first read this in a feng shui book, I thought “Duh!”
 Objects hanging overhead may fall and injure us.
 This was when I realised that much of feng shui was common sense at work.

-Avoiding physical over-hang:
+Avoiding over-hang:

-- Don’t position your bed under a beam or hanging shelf
+• Don’t position your bed under a beam or hanging shelf

-- Get rid of chandeliers and other ceiling suspension
+• Get rid of chandeliers and other ceiling suspension

 6. Reduce sharp corners